irooooda/RProjects/Coursera/CleaningData/Module 4/UCI HAR Dataset/codebook.md

 # CodeBook

 ## Overview
-Given dataset was derived from the **UCI HAR Dataset**, that represents data collected from the accelerometers and gyroscopes of Samsung Galaxy S smartphones.
-Goal: to generate a **tidy dataset** that includes the mean of sensor measurements (only mean and standard deviation) for each subject and activity.
+The dataset used in this project comes from the **UCI HAR Dataset**, which contains data gathered from the accelerometers and gyroscopes of Samsung Galaxy S smartphones.
+The purpose of this project is to create a **tidy dataset** that focuses on the mean and standard deviation of sensor measurements for each subject and activity.

 ## Data Description
-The raw data contains sensor signals collected during various activities (such as walking, sitting, and standing) performed by subjects wearing smartphones.
-The smartphone's embedded accelerometer and gyroscope captured 3-axial signals (X, Y, Z) related to body acceleration, gravity acceleration, and angular velocity.
+The raw data captures sensor signals from activities like walking, sitting, standing, and others, recorded as volunteers wore smartphones.
+The accelerometer and gyroscope on the phone measured 3-axis signals related to body motion and acceleration, as well as angular velocity.

 ### Original Dataset Features:
-- **Subjects**: 30 volunteers (subjects) participated in the experiment.
+- **Subjects**: 30 individuals participated in the experiment.
-- **Activities**: The subjects performed six different activities.
+- **Activities**: Each subject performed six different activities.
-- **Measurements**: The original dataset contains 561 features, which are derived from time and frequency domain variables measured by the accelerometer and gyroscope.
+- **Measurements**: There are 561 different features in the original dataset, derived from time and frequency domain measurements from the smartphone's sensors.

-## Variables in Tidy Dataset
+## Variables in the Tidy Dataset
 The final tidy dataset includes the following columns:

 1. **`subject`**:
    - Type: Integer
-   - Description: ID of the subject (ranges from 1 to 30).
+   - Description: Represents the ID of the subject (ranges from 1 to 30).
    - Example: `1`, `2`, ..., `30`.

 2. **`activity`**:
    - Type: Factor
-   - Description: The activity performed by the subject.
+   - Description: Describes the activity performed by the subject.
    - Values:
      - WALKING
      - WALKING_UPSTAIRS